API¶

 - r_wall (float) – radius of the sidewall (=Seitenwand), only in combination with

-active - r_wall_bottom (float) – radius of the bottom sidewall (=untere Seitenwand), only in combination with
+r_roofactive - r_wall_bottom (float) – radius of the bottom sidewall (=untere Seitenwand), only in combination with

-active - add_dim (bool) – see
+r_wallactive - add_dim (bool) – see

-- add_dn (Optional[float]) – see
+__init__ - add_dn (Optional[float]) – see

 __init__